BestGuide is reader supported and may earn affiliate commission. Learn More.

 Red Flags the BBB Warns Consumers to Watch For

-• Guaranteed results: No legitimate debt settlement company can guarantee that creditors will agree to settle, agree to a specific percentage, or agree at all.
-Guarantees of specific outcomes are a reliable indicator of deceptive marketing.
+• Guaranteed results: No legitimate debt settlement company can promise that creditors will agree to settle, agree to a specific percentage, or agree at all.
+Promises of specific outcomes are a reliable indicator of deceptive marketing.

 • Pressure to stop paying creditors without explanation: Settlement programs do require stopping direct creditor payments as part of the process, but any legitimate company explains this explicitly, including the credit score impact, before enrollment.